RorriMaesu/CudaSnek/README.md

 - Turbo training mode for maximum GPU utilization
 - Model export/import for sharing trained models
 - GPU performance monitoring
+- Interactive tooltips and animated instructions
+- Dummy-proof interface with visual cues

 ## How to Use